 The first paper on CRISPR gene editing tech was only published in 2012.
 As a key player in the biotech revolution, CRISPR is the discovery of the century, permitting a whole new field of gene-editing for therapeutic purposes in a range of different research areas.

-Two of those responsible for CRISPR existence, Jennifer Doudna (UC Berkeley) and Emmanuel Charpentier (now based in Berlin at the Max Planck Institute) have surprisingly not won the Nobel Prize for Chemistry, despite Reuter’s prediction.
+Two of those responsible for the existence of CRISPR-Cas9, Jennifer Doudna from UC Berkeley and Emmanuelle Charpentier, now based in Berlin at the Max Planck Institute, have surprisingly not won the Nobel Prize for Chemistry, despite Reuter’s prediction.

 The categorization of Nobel Prizes has often been slightly blurred, with many key biomedical discoveries also being awarded the Chemistry prize.
-The announcement for the prize in Chemistry comes just two days after the joint-award for the Nobel prize in Medicine & Physiology went to the discoverers of medicines for Parasitic diseases (i.e. Ivermectin and Artemisinin).
+The announcement for the prize in Chemistry comes just two days after the joint-award for the Nobel prize in Medicine & Physiology, which went to the discoverers of ivermectin and artemisinin, two medicines for parasitic diseases.

 We’re therefore very surprised that 2015 wasn’t also the year for the legit Nobel prize award to be added to their growing display cabinet.
-But fear not, CRISPR!
-It’s bound to happen sooner or later…
+But fear not, it’s bound to happen sooner or later…

-CRISPR (clustered regularly interspaced short palindromic repeats) functions as a gene editing system derived from a prokaryotic mechanism of gene-interference.
+CRISPR, which stands for “clustered regularly interspaced short palindromic repeats,” functions as a gene editing system derived from a prokaryotic mechanism of gene-interference.

-Derived from short repeats of prokaryotic DNA, the system exploits the tendency of bacteria (and archaea) to insert short sections of DNA (“spacers“) into their genome, in order to acquire immunity to certain pathogens and abiotic stresses.
+Derived from short repeats of prokaryotic DNA, the system exploits the tendency of bacteria and archaea to insert short sections of DNA, called spacers, into their genome, in order to acquire immunity to certain pathogens and abiotic stresses.